Welcome to the Homepage of

 The Department of Mathematical Sciences (DOMS) is a community of mathematicians and mathematical statisticians.
 We offer degrees at the Bachelor's, Master's and Doctoral level.
 Thus, besides our faculty and post-doctoral visitors, our community includes a large and valuable cadre of hard-working and talented undergraduate and graduate students.

-At the undergraduate level, we have two kinds of degrees: general degrees for majors in the mathematical sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
-There are actuarial science tracks within both degrees.
+At the undergraduate level, we have two kinds of degrees: general degrees for majors in Mathematical Sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
+There are both mathematics tracks and actuarial science tracks within both degrees.
 For more details, see the page on the undergraduate programs.
 A minor in mathematics is also possible.

 While our highest degree is a PhD “in mathematics”, a significant number of our doctoral dissertations are written on research topics in mathematical statistics.

 All faculty members and post-doctoral visitors are active researchers.
 The main areas of concentration in the department are: Algebra, Analysis, Combinatorics, Geometry/Topology and Statistics.